User-friendly Symbol-to-Accept provides the same great user experience as Push-to-Accept, while closing critical security gaps

 Going passwordless is increasingly becoming a bigger part of the cybersecurity conversation and Symbol-to-Accept represents an important innovation in that space.
 Human behavior has always been an ongoing weakness in security, but the right technology can help overcome that weakness.
 Symbol-to-Accept provides an efficient, user-friendly authentication technique which, partnered with SecureAuth’s adaptive authentication controls, can strengthen your security and stop attacks - without introducing additional complexities.

-It’s been a busy year for us at SecureAuth in terms of new innovations.
-But we’re not done yet!
+It’s been a busy year for us at SecureAuth in terms of new innovations, but we’re not done yet!
 2017 is going to bring even more developments, so keep an eye on our announcements – and take advantage of Symbol-To-Accept to close the security gaps in your organization.
-Contact Us to talk to our security experts today.